2017–18 Ulster Rugby season: Pro14

+Green background indicates teams that competed in the Pro14 play-offs, and also earned a place in the 2018–19 European Champions Cup (excluding South African teams who are ineligible) Blue background indicates teams outside the play-off places that earned a place in the 2018–19 European Champions Cup, including the winner of the play-off between the two fourth-ranked European teams in each conference Yellow background indicates the loser of the play-off between the two fourth-ranked European teams in each conference, that earned a place in the 2018–19 European Rugby Challenge Cup.
+Plain background indicates teams that earned a place in the 2018–19 European Rugby Challenge Cup.
+(CH) Champions.
+(RU) Runners-up.
+(SF) Losing semi-finalists.
+(QF) Losing quarter-finalists.
+(PO) Champions Cup play-off winners.

 Play-off for the 7th Champions Cup place

 The South African teams cannot compete in the European Rugby Champions Cup.
 The top three eligible teams in each conference automatically qualify for following year's Champions Cup.
 The fourth ranked eligible team in each conference meet in a play-off match with the winner taking the seventh Champions Cup place.

 Ulster had home advantage against Ospreys by virtue of finishing with the greater number of points accumulated during the PRO14 regular league (62, as opposed to Ospreys’ 44).
 The match was played on Sunday 20 May, at the Kingspan Stadium.

 End of season awards

 John Cooney was the competition's top scorer with 175 points, and was named at scrum-half on the Pro14 Dream Team.